nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-User enters `↑ key` to hide the answer.
+User requests to hide the answer.

     Use case ends.

 * 3b.
-User enters `← key` to show the previous flashcard (if there is a previous flashcard).
+User requests to show the previous flashcard (if there is a previous flashcard).

     Use case ends.

 * a.
-At any time, User enters `q` key to quit review mode.
+At any time, User requests to quit review mode.

     *a1.
 SWEe! quits review mode.